 EEUP for Heat Pump Water Heaters

-Please click the image above to be redirected to our partner’s launch page for online ordering and installation package information
+Click image above to be redirected to our partner’s online ordering page

 Is a hybrid heat pump water heater right for my home?

 Visit Hot Water Solutions NW and use their simple, online tool to determine whether this unit will work efficiently in your home.

 How does a hybrid heat pump water heater work?

 Heat pump water heaters use electricity to move heat from one place to another instead of generating heat directly.
 Therefore, they can be two to three times more energy efficient than conventional electric resistance water heaters.
 To move the heat, heat pumps work like a refrigerator in reverse.

 While a refrigerator pulls heat from inside a box and dumps it into the surrounding room, a stand-alone air-source heat pump water heater pulls heat from the surrounding air and dumps it — at a higher temperature — into a tank to heat water.

 Heat pump water heaters require installation in locations that remain in the 40º–90ºF range year-round and provide at least 1,000 cubic feet of air space around the water heater.
 Cool exhaust air can be exhausted to the room or outdoors.
 Install them in a space with excess heat, such as a furnace room.
 Heat pump water heaters will not operate as efficiently in a cold space.
 They tend to cool the spaces they are in.

 The unit eligible in this EEUP is a stand-alone heat pump water heating system with an integrated heat pump unit enclosed in a built-in water storage tank with back-up resistance heating elements.

 Alternative to the above promotion from General Pacific: